Less Noise, More Signal: the DRR Effect for Better Optimizations of a Range of SE Tasks: Methods

 DEHB, with 3000 evaluations, will serve as our exemplar heavyweight method.

 LITE, with 30 evaluations, will serve as our exemplar lightweight method.

-For each of these data sets in Table~\ref{data}, we started with 10.000 randomly selected random forest hyperparameter configurations.
+For each of these datasets in Table~\ref{datadata}, we started with 10,000 randomly selected random forest hyperparameter configurations.
 LITE will explore up to 30 of these (selected at random).
 DEHB, on the other hand, would sample 100 (at random) then go on to evolve its own set of preferred configurations.